pkhuong/pkhuong.github.io/source/_posts/2013-12-19-so-you-want-to-write-an-lp-solver.markdown

 The problem with this direction is that it doesn't take into account the box constraints.
-Once some component of _x_ is at its bound, we can't move past that wall, so we should try to avoid getting to close to any bound.
+Once some component of _x_ is at its bound, we can't move past that wall, so we should try to avoid getting too close to any bound.

 Interior point methods add a logarithmic penalty on the distance